 Library Instruction for your students

 Tours, workshops and classes are provided to explain methods and materials for library research.
 Customized course-related library instruction can be requested by contacting a librarian, and is recommended if a research paper is a course requirement.
 Requests for class instruction must be made at least two weeks in advance to allow for scheduling and preparation.
-Librarians can do a short demo in your class (20 minutes) or a longer hands-on tutorial in the teaching lab.
-They can also provide course-specific library assignments to give students hands-on practice developing their research skills.

-What can I copy?
+What may I copy?

 For published works in Access Copyright’s repertoire, you can:

-How much can I copy?
+How much may I copy?

 Discovery